Latvian Land Reform of 1920: Land reform law

-The Land reform law expropriated the manor lands.
+The land reform law expropriated the manor lands.
 Landowners were left with 50 hectares each and their land was distributed to the landless peasants without cost.
 In 1897, 61.2% of the rural population had been landless; by 1936, that percentage had been reduced to 18%.
 The extent of cultivated land surpassed the pre-war level already in 1923.

-Before the World War I some 2% of landowners owned 53% of land in Kurzeme and Vidzeme, in Latgale it was 38%.
-The Agrarian reform Law of September 16, 1920 created State Land Fund which took over 61% of all land.
+Before World War I, some 2% of landowners owned 53% of land in Kurzeme and Vidzeme, in Latgale it was 38%.
+The Agrarian reform Law of 16 September 1920 created the State Land Fund, which took over 61% of all land.
 The German nobles were left with no more than 50 ha of land.
 This destroyed their manor house system.
 Many of them sold their possessions and left for Germany.
 Former manor house buildings often were used as local schools, administrative buildings or hospitals.
-The land was distributed to a new class of smallholding farmers - over 54,000 Jaunsaimnieki (New farmers) with average farm size of 17,1 ha, who usually had to create their farms from nothing, in process building new houses and clearing fields.
+The land was distributed to a new class of smallholding farmers - over 54,000 Jaunsaimnieki (New farmers) with average farm size of 17.1 ha, who usually had to create their farms from nothing, building new houses and clearing fields in the process.
 Due to their small size and unfavorable grain prices, the new farmers rapidly developed dairy farming.
 Butter, bacon and eggs became new export industries.